mitsuhiko/lucumr/2022/9/9/abstracting-over-ownership.rst

     <small>

-Another note here: in an attempt to reduce the problem to a blog post, I yesterday made a pretty terrible attempt of doing so.
+Another note here: in an attempt to reduce the problem to a blog post, I earlier made a pretty terrible attempt of doing so.
 I have since declared teaching bancryptcy on this issue and instead leave you with a very basic post that explains my own pain and suffering and does not attempt to explain too much about what is happening.
 I also made the mistake to